olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 ### Gates

 Just for clarity before we start wading into the deep end in the following sections, it would be best to define some of the most basic quantum gates.
-Some are very similar to classical boolean logic gates, but others are particularly strange to people without physics backgrounds.
+Some are very similar to classical Boolean logic gates, but others are particularly strange to people without physics backgrounds.

 It is worth mentioning that quantum gates have to be this way due to the limitations of quantum physics.
 As per Google Bard:

 > Quantum gates are unitary because they are implemented by the action of a Hamiltonian for a specific time, which gives a unitary time evolution according to the Schrödinger equation.
 The unitarity property of quantum mechanics restricts the evolution of quantum states.
 This means that every operation on a normalized quantum state must keep the sum of probabilities of all possible outcomes at exactly 1.
 Therefore, any quantum gate must be implemented as a unitary operator and is therefore reversible.

 Classical gates such as the NAND gate (one of the Universal gates) are not reversible, and thus can't be translated to quantum circuits.
-This is a bummer since having quantum universal gates would be nice, but instead, there are universal gate sets, which are composed of 2-5 gates that when combined are universal in scope.
+This is a bummer since having quantum universal gates would be nice, but instead, there are universal gate sets, which are composed of 2-5 gates that, when combined, are universal in scope.
 More can be read about these gate sets below, or in the linked Wikipedia article.

 #### X (NOT)

 Flips the qubit polarity (N to S or S to N), exactly the same concept as the classical NOT gates in every computer on Earth.
 These gates are often not used alone though, but rather in parallel with a control bit which "activates" the X if another qubit is a 1 or 0.
-These are called CNOT gates and can be stacked to other combinations as well (CCNOT, CCCNOT, etc.).
+These are called CNOT gates and can be stacked with other combinations as well (CCNOT, CCCNOT, etc.).

 #### H (Hadamard)

 Puts a qubit into (or out of) a superposition state.
 Many are used in each circuit, and most qubits are at least put into superposition one time, as this is the main advantage they have over classical bits.
-In fact, when combined with a Tofolli gate (the fancy name for CCNOT), it is the simplest universal quantum gate set.
+In fact, when combined with a Toffoli gate (the fancy name for CCNOT), it is the simplest universal quantum gate set.

 #### RY (Y-axis Rotation)

-Along with RX and RZ gates (of which this code doesn't focus as much), rotates the vector in the Bloch Sphere representation of the qubit.
+Along with RX and RZ gates (of which this code doesn't focus as much), it rotates the vector in the Bloch Sphere representation of the qubit.
 This particular gate rotates around the Y axis.

 #### More info